Weffe/diving-into-react/components/Examples.md

   }

   incrementBy3_good = () => {
-    // this will not work as React batches updates into 1 single call to preserve efficiency

     // using a normal function
     this.setState(function (prevState) {
       return { value: prevState.value + 1 }